-The Assessing low-Carbon Transition (ACT) automotive manufacturing sector methodology is a product of the ACT initiative, which assesses an organisation’s readiness to transition to a future low-carbon world and aims to drive action by companies to move to a well below 2-degree pathway in terms of their climate strategy, business model, investments, operations, and greenhouse gas emissions management.
+The Assessing low-Carbon Transition (ACT) automotive manufacturing sector methodology is a product of the ACT initiative, which assesses an organisation’s readiness to transition to a future low-carbon world and aims to drive action by companies to move to a 1.5 °C pathway in terms of their climate strategy, business model, investments, operations, and greenhouse gas emissions management.
 The ACT initiative, a joint project between ADEME and CDP, has created an overarching framework and sector-specific methodologies, of which the automotive manufacturing methodology is one.

 The ACT automotive manufacturing methodology includes principles, scope, boundaries and performance indicators, as well as performance, narrative and trend scoring explanations.
 The methodology was developed through research and multi-stakeholder dialogue.
 ACT builds on the Sectoral Decarbonization Approach (SDA), developed by the Science-Based Targets Initiative (SBTi), to compare a company’s alignment to the low-carbon pathway.
 (See explanatory note below.)